 November 01, 2021 4 min read

-Learn the basics om different knives and steels
+Learn the basics about different knives and steels

 From time to time, customers return to us with a knife that has been damaged to the edge or tip.
 Although this happens very rarely, we feel that it is important to inform you about how to use your different knives and what the difference is between different types of steel.
 In this blog post, we will therefore explain the difference between soft and hard steel and the different characters in each steel.
 We also explain what chipping is and how you can easily fix a chipping on your own.